 These features are often important for investors and they are the main reasons why foreign entrepreneurs choose to establish their company here.
 From the Isle of Man, they can easily access surrounding markets and even other European countries of interest, all while operating under favorable conditions and favorable business legislation.

-Apart from the incorporation advantages and the lack of taxes, investors who start a business in the Isle of Man can also benefit from enterprise support from the Government.
+Apart from the incorporation advantages and the lack of taxes, investors who are interested in Isle of Man company registration can also benefit from enterprise support from the Government.
 Below, we list some of the basic schemes:

 - Microbusiness grant scheme: for all business sectors, for first-time investors; companies operating for less than 18 months with an annual turnover of 5,000-100,000 £.

 - Business improvement scheme: for existing and new businesses that offer consultancy and mentorship in areas like marketing, social media, business advisory services, environmental efficiency, and others.